 What is the GPA and why do you need it?

-If you’re thinking of applying to universities abroad, then you must have heard this term GPA many times.
-The Grade Point Average or GPA is a measure of your academic achievement over a specific duration i.e a year or a semester.
+If you’re considering applying to universities abroad, you must have heard the term GPA many times.
+The Grade Point Average or GPA is a measure of your academic achievement over a specific duration, i.e., a year or a semester.
 It is accepted by most countries around the world and is a primary measuring system for universities in North America(the USA and Canada), Australia, and most European countries.

-The 4.0 GPA scale, also known as the Unweighted GPA scale is the most commonly-used GPA measurement scale in universities around the world.
-While there are some high schools that also use a 5.0 GPA scale(weighted GPA scale), it is not as widely used as the 4.0 GPA scale (Unweighted) because it considers the difficulty of your coursework.
+The 4.0 GPA scale, also known as the Unweighted GPA scale, is the most commonly-used GPA measurement scale in universities around the world.
+While some high schools also use a 5.0 GPA scale(weighted GPA scale), it is not as widely used as the 4.0 GPA scale (Unweighted) because it considers the difficulty of your coursework.

 The concept behind the GPA calculation is pretty simple.
-Every course or subject you study is assigned a specific number of ‘credits’ or in some other cases, ‘units’.
+Every course or subject you study is assigned a specific number of ‘credits’ or, in some other cases, ‘units.’
 If you don’t know the credits allotted to each subject, you can get this list of credits assigned from your respective institutions where you got your previous degree.
-These credits along with your the grade/percentage you receive is calculated into your GPA.
+These credits and the grade/percentage you receive are calculated into your GPA.

 What is the formula for GPA calculation?